Common genet: Ecology and behaviour

 The common genet is solitary.
 Adults are nocturnal and crepuscular, with their highest levels of activity following sunset and just prior to sunrise; juveniles may be active during the day.
 They rest during the day in hollow trees or among thickets, and frequently use the same resting sites.

 During a study in northeastern Spain, males have been found to be more active than females at night because of their greater size, which indicates that males have greater energy requirements to satisfy their physiological needs.
 Females typically weigh less, and they have been found to be less active overall.
 Females' home ranges are also smaller than those of males.
 Males had a mean annual home range of 113 ha, and females of 72 ha.
 While males have larger home ranges in all seasons, the differences between males' and females' territories are most significant during the winter.
 Their home ranges are slightly larger during the spring because they are more active, not only nocturnally, but in seeking a mate.
 Because of their increased activity, they require more energy and are more active to acquire the necessary sustenance.

 The common genet has a varied diet comprising small mammals, lizards, birds, bird eggs, amphibians, centipedes, millipedes, scorpions, insects and fruit, including figs and olives.
 The wood mouse is a favourite prey.
 Genets locate their prey primarily by scent, and kill with a bite to the neck, like cats.
 Small rodents are captured by the back and killed with a bite at the head, then eaten starting with the head.

-In Spain, common genets can suffer from infestation of parasitic worms as well as ticks, fleas and lice.
-Common genets also host the phthirapteran Eutrichophilus genettae and Lorisicola (Paradoxuroecus) genettae.
+In Spain, common genets can suffer from infestation of parasitic worms as well as ticks, fleas, and lice, including the phthirapteran Eutrichophilus genettae and Lorisicola (Paradoxuroecus) genettae lice.

 In Africa, predators include African leopard, serval, caracal, honey badger, and large owl species.
 Potential predators are also red fox and Eurasian goshawk.